AmoArt/Gothic-Dialogue-Process-dataset/README.md

 in main folder, run the "_dialogue_2_divider_003a.py" to split the previous text into the npc lines and "*_PC.txt" text lines, use the __txt_decoder_force_001.py to make all the text files in a utf-8 encodings (no idea why but some files are saved as iso-8859-1 encodings).

 ### step 3
 Move all the "*_PC.txt" to new subfolder, use the  __txt_merger_002.py to merge all of the main character lines into new  '_merged.txt' file, than move  '_merged.txt' back to main folder.
+REMEBER TO EDIT THE '_merged.txt' file name so it has "output2_" in front of its name!
+(it breakes code if it doesn't !!!)

 ### step 4
 Remove all the "output_*" text files as they are not needed anymore.